mxagar/ocr_guide/01_Tesseract/README.md

 gaussian_blur = cv2.GaussianBlur(gray, (5,5), 0)
 median_blur = cv2.medianBlur(gray, 3)
 bilateral_filter = cv2.bilateralFilter(gray, 15, 55, 45)

+# Edges and contours for bounding box detection
+edges = cv2.Canny(dilation, 40, 150)

+# One way of isolating disconnected blobs consists in computing
+# the contours of the blobs (= letters); then, we can find the bounding box of the
+# contours.
+To that end, we find the edges first, then contours, and finally the bboxes.
+# Another option is to use cv2.connectedComponentsWithStats() directly
+# on the thresholded image.
+def find_contours(img):
+    # Note that we are getting external contours
+    # We need to take into account all possible paramaters
+    # of findContours()...
+    conts = cv2.findContours(img, cv2.RETR_EXTERNAL, cv2.CHAIN_APPROX_SIMPLE)
+    conts = imutils.grab_contours(conts)
+    # Note we are sorting from left-to-right
+    conts = sort_contours(conts, method = 'left-to-right')[0]

+    return conts

+conts = find_contours(dilation.copy())
 ```

 ## 4. EAST for Natural Scenes